asa55/asa55.github.io/assets/content/blog1.md

    11. People may disagree with the specifics of this methodology, but with bench as an example, I conjecture anyone would agree that if you accomplish 10,000 reps at a given weight you're ready to add a few pounds, and I further conjecture that if you accomplish 10,000 reps at a "high weight" (315 lbs for example), you'll perceive yourself to be "strong" or at least stronger than you were

 ASA 1/1/2020

+UPDATE 1/19/2020:
+I had a recent discussion with a co-worker on an approach recommended (among many) by the famed Dr. Jim Stoppani.
+The notion is to increase your workout "volume", which is weight * reps * sets, or more specifically your workout density, which is workout volume divided by time.
+My co-worker is interested in applying the scientific method to his workout program, and so he is very happy with the fact that there are very few variables with this approach.
+The iron doesn't lie, he says - and I agree.
+I can't speak to whether or not my above approach is in any way optimal, but what I can say is that my approach removes the variables of sets and time.
+I measure only the total number of reps, tallying them up one-by-one, at a given weight.
+We'll see if it works (anecdotally, I have seen progress no doubt), but more importantly it makes the scientific method even easier to apply.
+We'll see if I can prove my own theory wrong.
+If that happens, I'l update this post.
+Until then, I hope you enjoy this approach as much as I've been!

 </details>

 ## On Leadership